baltth/cdb-check/README.md

 # Features

 - check if a user-defined compile option set is present in the CDB
-- filter compile units to check
+- filter compile units to check, with support for simple wildcards
 - remove specified path prefixes from the paths and and compile arguments (e.g. project path, build folder or sysroot) to make configuration easier
 - configurable with config file and/or CLI arguments